SovereignCloudStack/events/OpenInfraSummit2022/Container Cluster with capi.md

 automating the rotation of machine templates.

 The authors will also share some of their experience managing k8s cluster on top of the SCS and StackHPC OpenStack platforms.
+The attendees will see an advanced example with an HPC cluster using GPUs and RDMA networking.

 ## Additional resources